apify/apify-docs/sources/platform/integrations/api.md

 ---

-The API is well described in [**API Reference**](/api/v2).
-If you want to use Apify API from JavaScript/NodeJS or Python, we recommend you to use one of our API clients:
+The API is well described in the [**API Reference**](/api/v2).
+If you want to use theApify API from JavaScript/NodeJS or Python, we recommend you use one of our API clients:

 - [**apify-client**](/api/client/js/) NPM package supporting both browser and server
 - [**apify-client**](/api/client/python/) PyPI package.